FlavorSoft/CryptoTune/README.md

 As this software needs to be run as admin, do not use it if you are not sure what you are doing!
 The software will not try to steal your data in any way, but **i'm only some dude from the internet** so please do not trust me on that :)

 ## What it does
-This software does exactly what you would do manually to reach peak speeds/efficiency on your GPUs - but in parallel and without too much effort.
+This software does exactly what you would do manually to reach peak speeds/efficiency on your GPUs - but in parallel and without the effort.

 ### Finding maximum Memory OC
 The software will start overclocking your memory until either the mining software crashes or your GPU created invalid shares.
 This will help in reaching the maximum possible speed.